 The bustling city of Bergamo is a majestic medieval masterpiece with history, culture and music at its heart.
 The historic core of the city sits atop a hill and is divided from the lower city by Venetian walls, which afford spectacular views of the surrounding Lombardy region.
 Explore the charming cobbled streets, take in the lovely architecture from different eras and visit the city’s fascinating churches, picturesque piazzas and outstanding museums and galleries.

 Housed inside a natural cave located in a mountain overlooking the Imagna Valley, this sanctuary has been adapted into a functioning place of worship over hundreds of years.
 Today a place of meditation and peace, it is popular destination for pilgrimages as it has ties to the late Pope John XXIII.

 Beautiful Brescia is an artistic and archaeological delight.
 With no less than four grand, historic squares, it boasts Roman remains dating back to the 1st century, an 8th century monastic complex, two cathedrals, Venetian architecture and a fascinating astronomical clock.
 A fascinating selection of museums accompany this living history.
 Brescia is also in the heart of a European Region of Gastronomy, meaning that the food is a delight at almost every turn.

 Tucked unobtrusively between the larger lakes Garda and Como, this hidden gem is nevertheless the fourth largest lake in northern Italy.
 Loaded with the charm and beauty of its more famous neighbours, it sees just a fraction of the visitors.
-Romantic Lovere, splendid Tavernola Bergamasca and charming Sarnico are the perfect towns for soaking up atmospheric alleyways, elaborate churches, collections of fine art and impossibly beautiful vistas.
+Idyllic Iseo, romantic Lovere, splendid Tavernola Bergamasca or charming Sarnico are the perfect towns for soaking up atmospheric alleyways, elaborate churches, collections of fine art and impossibly beautiful vistas.

 Once an Etruscan village, Mantua (Mantova) was transformed during the Renaissance period by the powerful House of Gonzaga.
 Today, the grandeur of this family remains to be seen in the town’s architecture, which includes the grand Palazzo Ducale and the wonderful Palazzo Te.
 The interiors of these spectacular palaces are adorned with incredible frescoes.